tahabasri/CodeWithSally-Apex-English/Africa_Ohana/Cohort1/Week1_Homework/README.md

-# Week 2 – Apex Fundamentals (Variables, Logic, Loops, Collections)
+# Week 1 – Apex Fundamentals (Variables, Logic, Loops, Collections)

 📅 **To be completed between: Nov 18 → Nov 25**

 This week focuses on the fundamentals of Apex:
-- Primitive data types
 - Variables
-- String & Date methods
+- Primitive data types and their methods
 - Conditional logic (if/else, else-if, ternary, switch)
 - Loops (while, do-while, for, for-each, break/continue)
 - Intro to Collections (Lists + Sets)